 37. When the company has an Executive Committee, the breakdown of its members by director category should be similar to that of the board itself.
 The Secretary of the Board should also act as secretary to the Executive Committee.

-Complies Partially complies X Explain Not applicable

-The composition of the Executive Committee from January 1 to December 20, 2017, varied slightly with respect to that of the Board of Directors given its importance as a delegated body of the Board; thus, the percentage of executive directors was lower, going from 23.08% to 16.66% in the Committee, as well as that of proprietary directors, from 38.46% in the Board to 33.33% in the Executive Committee, thus increasing the percentage of independent directors.

-Given that the appointments by co-optation approved on December 20, 2017 must be submitted for ratification by the General Shareholders' Meeting to be held in 2018, the company has decided to postpone the appointment of independent directors who will be part of the Board of Directors.
-Executive Commission until the holding of said Board.

-The Chairman of the Board of Directors and the Executive Committee is an External Director.
+Complies [] Partially complies [X] Explain [] Not applicable [] The composition of the Executive Committee follows the same structure as that of the Board of Directors, insofar as all categories of directors are also represented on this committee.
+However, the percentages are different: Board of directors: Executive Directors: 23.08% Proprietary Directors: 38.46% Independent Directors: 30.77% External Directors: 7.69% Executive commission: Executive Directors: 16.66% Proprietary Directors: 50% Independent Directors: 16.66% External Directors: 16.66% The Chairman of the Board of Directors and the Executive Committee is an External Director.
 38. The Board should be kept fully informed of the business transacted and decisions made by the Executive Committee.
 To this end, all board members should receive a copy of the Committee's minutes.

-39. All members of the Audit Committee, particularly its chairman, should be appointed with regard to their knowledge and background in accounting, auditing and risk management matters; the majority of the members must be independent directors.

-40. A unit must be created to take on the internal audit function under the supervision of the Audit Committee, to ensure the proper operation of internal reporting and control systems, which will report to the Non-Executive Director or the Head of the Audit Committee.

-41. The head of internal audit should present an annual work program to the Audit Committee; report to it directly on any incidents arising during its implementation; and submit an activities report at the end of each year.

-42. Apart from those included in legislation, the Audit Committee's role should be:
+Complies [X] Partially complies [] Explain [] Not applicable [] 39.
+All members of the Audit Committee, particularly its chairman, should be appointed with regard to their knowledge and background in accounting, auditing and risk management matters; the majority of the members must be independent directors.
+Complies [X] Partially complies [] Explain [] 40.
+A unit must be created to take on the internal audit function under the supervision of the Audit Committee, to ensure the proper operation of internal reporting and control systems, which will report to the Non-Executive Director or the Head of the Audit Committee.
+Complies [X] Partially complies [] Explain [] 41.
+The head of internal audit should present an annual work program to the Audit Committee; report to it directly on any incidents arising during its implementation; and submit an activities report at the end of each year.
+Complies [X] Partially complies [] Explain [] Not applicable [] 42.
+Apart from those included in legislation, the Audit Committee's role should be: 1.
+With respect to internal control and reporting systems: